RaymondDoerr/emp/README.md

 ![Magnet Test](Images/VHB-Tape.png)

 # Optional
-- All _panel STLs (except the hinge) can have an additional magnet added if you want to go overkill with magnet strength.
+- All _panel STL files, except the hinges, can have an additional magnet added if you want to go overkill with magnet strength.
+Note that this will add an enormous amount of extra magnets (Roughly 25-30% more) to the BOM.

 # Coming Soon (before full release, hopefully)
 - A magnetic door handle of some sort.